Minimonies, Microweddings, & Elopements: Weddings in the Age of Coronavirus

 Microwedding = A wedding with 50 guests or less

 “Microwedding” is really just a fancy term for an intimate wedding with a smaller than average guest list.
 A microwedding is simply a traditional celebration with 50 people or less in attendance.
-A microwedding is a typical celebration with the usual bells and whistles on a smaller scale than the “average” celebration.
+A microwedding is a typical celebration with the usual luxe look on a smaller scale than the “average” celebration.
 (According to resources like The Knot, the average wedding guest list size hovers somewhere between 120-150.)

 You just might be in luck if you were already planning for a small guest list at your wedding.
 If your area allows gatherings of up to 50 people then a microwedding is still a possibility for you!
 Just be aware that circumstances can change quite rapidly and you have to be willing to pivot if necessary.
 The biggest wedding planning lesson of 2020 has been to be adaptable and willing to do what is necessary!

 - Beautiful Waterfall Elopement in Oklahoma for $4K